 - Public brand: By building a new facility, you show the public that you’re a legitimate company with roots in the community.
 Having a physical presence that you own can make customers feel that you’re more reliable.

-- Control: Because you own the property, you’re in complete control of it.
-If you want to renovate, add a security system, or switch to more environmentally-friendly lighting, you don’t have to get approval from a landlord; you can just do it.
+- Control: Because you own the property, you hold control of it.
+If you want to renovate, add a security system, or switch to more environmentally friendly lighting, you don’t have to get approval from a landlord.
+You can just do it!

 Cons

 - Investment: Buying commercial real estate will require a significant capital investment, and you’ll have to pay a lot of money upfront.
-It can also be more difficult to secure financing as a commercial borrower.
-Making a few smart financial moves before opening your own small business can help keep you on track.
+Most commercial real estate buyers must secure financing in order to make this move, which comes with its own risks and rewards.

 - Red tape: Buying a property and converting it to your needs can come with some headaches as you deal with state and county licensing and permit requirements.